-Figure 11 - Main Window Controls
+Figure 11 -Main Window Controls

 There are several data monitoring views available depending on what measurements are desired for monitoring and recording.
 Each view corresponds to one of the main categories in the Device Settings window.
-For example, the 3DM-GX5-15 includes Sensor Data Monitoring for the IMU/AHRS measurements and EF Monitoring for the Estimation Filter outputs.
+For example, the 3DM-GX5-10 includes Sensor Data Monitoring for the IMU/AHRS measurements .
 During viewing and recording only the outputs that are selected in the Message Format tab of the Device Settings menu are displayed and recorded (see Sensor Settings on page 15).